-- 15. SSDC and BCC will work together where required, with the aim of ensuring the necessary infrastructure improvements are delivered to support sustainable growth across both administrative areas. - Necessary infrastructure (including school places) will be delivered within South Staffordshire.
+- 20. SSDC and BCC will work together where required, with the aim of ensuring the necessary infrastructure improvements are delivered to support sustainable growth across both administrative areas. - 21.
+Necessary infrastructure (including school places) will be delivered within South Staffordshire.
 Therefore, no cross-boundary infrastructure issues have been identified.

-- 17. SSDC has an identified a 121 pitch need for Gypsy and Traveller households in South Staffordshire over the local plan period, including 72 pitches within the first 5 year period.
+- 22. SSDC has an identified a 162pitch need for Gypsy and Traveller households in South Staffordshire over the local plan period, including 92 pitches within the first 5 year period6.
 SSDC considers that latest evidence from Council's Gypsy and Traveller evidence base indicates that all suitable sites (including Green Belt options) which have capacity to reduce this shortfall have been maximised.
 It also indicates that all public land options in the District (including Green Belt options) have been explored for their potential to provide new public site options which could address specific families' needs and thereby reduce the shortfall.
 Despite these efforts, SSDC can only deliver 37 pitches within the plan period on sites which would address its unmet pitch needs.
-This leaves a very significant shortfall, even against the District's 5 year pitch need, which is a strategic cross-boundary issue to be discussed with adjacent authorities and other authorities within the same housing market area. - 18.
+This leaves a very significant shortfall, even against the District's 5 year pitch need, which is a strategic cross-boundary issue to be discussed with adjacent authorities and other authorities within the same housing market area. - 23.
 SSDC has written to all adjacent and housing market area authorities on multiple occasions during the plan preparation regarding the potential shortfall in Gypsy and Traveller pitch needs within the District.
-Following on from the publication of SSDC's Gypsy and Traveller Accommodation Assessment in late 2021, SSDC wrote to all HMA and neighbouring authorities in January 2022 setting out the extent of the pitch shortfall, despite the Council's efforts to maximise all suitable and deliverable sites (including within the Green Belt) which would address the unmet need.
+Following on from the publication of SSDC's Gypsy and Traveller Accommodation Assessment (GTAA) in late 2021, SSDC wrote to all HMA and neighbouring authorities in January 2022 setting out the extent of the pitch shortfall, despite the Council's efforts to maximise all suitable and deliverable sites (including within the Green Belt) which would address the unmet need.
 This letter then requested authorities examine their ability to contribute to its unmet pitch needs, specifically in the form of extra supply on publicly run sites where pitches could be ensured for the families in need within SSDC.
 It then wrote again to these same authorities in August 2022, providing an update on extra efforts that SSDC had made to identify new public sites within the District upon Staffordshire County Council land.
-Despite these efforts, the letter communicated that a significant shortfall still remained and that SSDC required assistance in addressing its unmet pitch needs through new or expanded publicly run sites. - 19.
+Despite these efforts, the letter communicated that a significant shortfall still remained and that SSDC required assistance in addressing its unmet pitch needs through new or expanded publicly run sites.
+In August 2023 work began on an update to SSDCs GTAA to assess need over the updated plan period to 2041, and neighbouring authorities were advised of this in a further letter in October 2023. - 24.
 In response to these requests BCC indicated that, at this time, it is likely that the new Birmingham Plan will need to identify new sites to meet its own pitch needs, meaning it is unlikely that additional pitches could be offered to SSDC.
 However, it confirmed that it had not yet explored options for a new publicly owned site, nor had it engaged site promoters of proposed general housing allocation sites to see if their sites could contribute to increasing overall pitch delivery.
-These points were not anticipated to be addressed before the Preferred Options document in 2023.
+These points were not anticipated to be addressed before the Preferred Options document in 2024.